Bangkok Thailand Temple

-The Bangkok Thailand Temple is an announced temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) under construction in Bangkok, Thailand.
+The Bangkok Thailand Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Bangkok, Thailand.
+It is the church's first temple in mainland southeast Asia and was dedicated October 22, 2023.

 History

-The intent to construct the temple was announced by church president Thomas S. Monson on April 5, 2015, during the Sunday morning session of the church's general conference.
+The intent to construct the temple was announced by church president Thomas S. Monson on April 5, 2015, during general conference.
 The Abidjan Ivory Coast and Port Au Prince Haiti temples were announced at the same time.

-On January 26, 2019, a groundbreaking to signify beginning of construction was held, with Robert C. Gay presiding.
+On January 26, 2019, a groundbreaking to signify beginning of construction was held, with Robert C. Gay, of the Presidency of the Seventy, presiding.
+David F. Evans, president of the Asia Area, offered the site dedicatory prayer.